Why 2026 is when “AI employee” stops being a slogan

 |---|---|---|---|---|

-A practical control stack founders can ship in 60 days
+A control stack you can ship quickly (and keep)

 Key Takeaway

-Enterprises don’t buy “agents.”
+Enterprises don’t buy agents.
 They buy controlled automation.
-Your product must make autonomy optional, auditable, and reversible—otherwise the first incident becomes your last renewal.
+Autonomy must be optional, auditable, and reversible.

 # Example: a lightweight “agent run” log record (JSONL)